The 4 Non Blondes’ 1992 Hit ‘What’s Up?’ Has Since Become a Queer Anthem

 In the film, the titular character’s guardian sends her to an ex-gay boarding school after she’s discovered kissing a girl.
 The children are then monitored round the clock as they’re forced to participate in mandatory group therapy, encouraged to do “gender neutral” activities like hiking and are made to explain the roots of their same-sex attraction in hopes of “curing” it.

-The film is surprisingly funny and nuanced with wry gender-fluid teenagers undermining the adults’ unrelenting attempts to control their sexual feelings and self-expression — but then you realize that such ex-gay programs remain legal in 70% of all U.S. states.
+The film is surprisingly funny and nuanced with wry gender-fluid teenagers undermining the adults’ unrelenting attempts to control their sexual feelings and self-expression — but then you realize that such ex-gay programs remain legal in a huge percentage of U.S. states.

 The moment is short-lived, but the brief scene of rebellion re-establishes the song’s thematic resonance of queer resistance in the face of overwhelming oppression.
 It also provides a moment of rapturous joy for LGBTQ characters stuck in a world where they’re told to rid themselves of their natural desires for their own good.

 Faced with an un-winnable situations, imprisoned for merely liking people of the same-sex, these kids take a moment to scream at the top of their lungs, “What’s going on?!!”